 Module drivers provide all module hardware-related functionality, i.e., all the software needed to use and configure module front-end.
 Similar to BOS, modules have their own APIs, Messages, Streams and Commands.
-Each software project is usually created for a single module (because it will be loaded on a single MCU) and thus you should not add another module drivers to the same project.
-If you have an array of similar modules (e.g., multiple H01R00 modules), you can create a single project and use Targets feature in the software development tool (uVision) to account for the few variations between these modules (e.g., their IDs, etc.) This way you are able to generate, with a single click, firmware images for all modules from that same software project.
+Each software project is usually created for a single module (because it will be loaded on a single MCU).
+Thus, you should not add another module drivers to the same project.
+If you have an array of similar modules (e.g., multiple H01R00 modules), you can create a single project and use Targets feature in the software development tool (uVision, STM32CubeIDE) to account for the few variations between these modules (e.g., their IDs, etc.).
+In this way you are able to generate, with a single click, firmware images for all modules from that same software project.

 5. Command Line Interface (CLI) - Developed by Hexabitz